Model Farming: The Infrastructure Behind AI Model Theft at Scale — When AI Attacks

 A fraud detection model being queried with meticulously crafted synthetic transactions — not the messy organic queries of a real integration — is a signal.
 It requires semantic analysis to surface it.
 We weren’t doing semantic analysis.
 Nobody had defined what anomalous query distribution even looked like for our model.
 Without a baseline, there is no alert.

-The tooling to catch this exists — watermarking schemes, output perturbation, canary responses that mark a model's outputs in ways that survive distillation and appear in the surrogate.
+The tooling to catch this exists — watermarking schemes, output perturbation, canary responses that mark a model’s outputs in ways that survive distillation and appear in the surrogate.
 The problem is deployment.
-Adding watermarking post-launch is an engineering investment with no internal champion until after an extraction event is confirmed.
-Nobody allocates for it in advance, because nobody believes it will happen to them."
+Nobody allocates for it in advance, because nobody believes it will happen to them.

 The Attacker